tiprankstipranks

 Innovation / R&D - Risk 1

-The long-term success of NRS depends on its ability to develop products and services to address the rapidly evolving market for POS products and services, and, if it is not able to implement successful enhancements and new features for its products and services, our business could be materially and adversely affected.
+The long-term success of NRS depends on its ability to develop products and services to address the rapidly evolving market for POS products and services, and, if it cannot implement successful enhancements and new features for its products and services, our business could be materially and adversely affected.

 NRS' success will depend, in part, on its ability to develop new technologies and to adapt to technological changes and evolving industry standards.
 New services and technologies may be superior to, impair, or render obsolete the POS products and services that NRS currently offers or the technologies NRS currently uses to provide them.
 Incorporating new technologies into NRS' POS products and services may require substantial expenditures and take considerable time, and NRS may not be successful in realizing a return on these development efforts in a timely manner or at all.
 NRS' ability to develop new products and services may be inhibited by industry-wide standards, existing and future laws and regulations, resistance to change from its customers, or third parties' intellectual property rights.
 If NRS is unable to provide enhancements and new features for its products and services or to develop new products and services that achieve market acceptance or that keep pace with rapid technological developments and evolving industry standards, our business would be materially and adversely affected.